 Note: My understanding is that Pappenheim arrived after dark historically.
 If the game lasts long enough, charges and close combat are still possible, although the darkness also brings a -1 on action throws, so the armies will blunder about a bit.
 Personally I was quite relieved we didn’t get into ‘extra time’ in this way; the armies that actually start on the table in this scenario are quite nicely balanced, to produce a close and exciting game.

-Note from Steven: Pappenheim & his cavalry fairly arrive early, while his infantry arrives after dark, long after he has been killed.
+Note from Steven: Pappenheim and his cavalry arrived fairly early, while his infantry arrived after dark, long after he has been killed.
 So need to adjust arrival of Pappenheim’s horse.

 The battle was over in little over three hours of historic time, with casualties heavy on both sides.
 It turned into a classic ‘revolving-door’ type action with the Imperialists doing well on their right (near Lutzen itself) and in the centre but the Swedes overwhelming the Imperial horse on the Swedish right and swinging round to threaten the Imperial centre – something they would have achieved more swiftly, had they not dissipated their early advantage with needless pursuits of bodies of broken Imperial horse.
 But ultimately it was the Imperial army that broke and fled.